-Scrap yards typically buy metals of all kinds including iron, steel, stainless steel, brass, copper, aluminum, zinc, nickel, lead, etc. It doesn’t matter if it’s a non-ferrous metal or a ferrous metal that contains iron.
-Most recycling services don’t care about the types of metals you bring.
+Scrap yards typically buy metals of all kinds including iron, steel, stainless steel, brass, copper wire, aluminum, zinc, nickel, lead, etc. It doesn’t matter if it’s a non-ferrous metal or a ferrous metal that contains iron.
+Most recycling center services don’t care about the type of metal you bring.

 When thinking of scrap yards, people often think of old cars.
 However, there are countless items that you can actually sell to a metal scrap yard close by.
 There are most likely multiple things in your garage you can sell for scrap metal as well as countless items around your home that you could use as scrap metal for cash.